 Support interventions in middle and stable market neighborhoods to avoid decline and to ensure the long-term strength and appeal of housing in these neighborhoods.

-Plan for, codify and demand the amenities and quality of life infrastructure to create great neighborhoods.
-Empower local government to demand and require these components of a neighborhood as part of the development process.
+Plan for, codify and demand the amenities and quality of life infrastructure to create great neighborhoods by Empowering local government to demand features that support quality neighborhoods as part of the development process.

-Continue existing and develop new Community Development programs that support the maintenance of the County’s aging housing stock (e.g., energy efficiency, renewable energy technologies, and conveniences).
+Continue existing and develop new Community Development programs that support the maintenance and improvement of the County’s aging housing.

 Invest in parks, trails, and open space resources that enhance quality of life, strengthen property values and offer opportunities to connect housing and neighborhood areas with the County’s greenway and blueway systems.

-Identify neighborhoods that would benefit from neighborhood retrofits, where the County can assist the local government and homeowners in a selected area to incorporate missing “complete neighborhood” features like sidewalks, trail connections, street lights, traffic calming features and street trees to increase the attractiveness and value in the neighborhood.
+Identify communities that would benefit from neighborhood retrofits, where the County can assist the local government and homeowners in a selected area to incorporate missing “complete neighborhood” features like sidewalks, trail connections, street lights, traffic calming features and street trees to increase the attractiveness and value in the neighborhood and enhance quality of life in the community.

-In areas near schools, help local communities plan for and utilize Safe Routes to School funding to install neighborhood features that assist students walking or biking to school, and also improve the neighborhood overall for everyone else.
+In areas near schools, help local communities plan for and utilize Safe Routes to School funding to install neighborhood features that assist students walking or biking to school.

 Continue to support and utilize Main Street and other housing programs administered by the County Community Development department.